-SDA covered by the Residential Tenancies Act
+SDA is covered by the Residential Tenancies Act

-The change-over from the Disability Act to the Residential Tenancies Act has finished.
+In 2019, the laws regulating SDA changed from the Disability Act 2006 to the Residential Tenancies Act 1997 for most SDA.
 From 1 July 2024, the Residential Tenancies Act covers all SDA agreements.

 Your provider must also give you the information statement that matches your agreement, at least 7 days before forming the agreement.
 Either the: